melaniehuang/creative-coding-studio/course-material/week-04.md

-Week 1: Introduction to Processing
+Week 4: Images and text